 Manufacturing and Design division (M&D) outstanding practitioner award

-The Manufacturing & Design (M&D) Outstanding Practitioner Award (OPA) recognizes M&D Division members for their outstanding accomplishments and impact in manufacturing or design within their organizations, the private sector, or the public sector.
+The Manufacturing & Design (M&D) Outstanding Practitioner Award (OPA) recognizes members of the M&D Division who have demonstrated exceptional achievements and impact in the fields of manufacturing or design.
+The award recognizes individuals whose work has made significant contributions within their organizations, the private sector, or the public sector.
+The award is presented annually during the M&D Townhall Meeting at the IISE Annual Conference.

 Eligibility Requirements

-- Leadership; leadership within an organization or industry with emphasis on leading projects that have measurable metrics (e.g., impacts on cost, schedule, performance).
+- Leadership: leadership within an organization or industry with emphasis on leading projects that have measurable metrics (e.g., impacts on cost, schedule, performance).

-The period of performance for this award is January 1, 2024 to December 31, 2024.
+- The period of performance for this award is January 1, 2025 to December 31, 2025.

-Application/Nomination Process
+Application/Nominatipn Process

 Nominations by another individual are encouraged.
 Self-nominations will be accepted.

-- The nomination package must include in a single PDF file:
+The nomination package must include in a single PDF file:

-- Curriculum vitae or resume
+Curriculum vitae or resume

 - Must include accomplishments and/or impacts related to the OPA.